 Bank funding takes many different forms, with the main services including:

 Banks can provide a set amount of credit to businesses, which is repaid by either an agreed schedule or through monthly payments.
 The interest rates are typically fixed for the life of the loan, though some may change in line with inflation.

 If you need expensive equipment for a long duration of time, equipment funding could be a sensible option.
 There may also be other financial benefits to this option, such as tax deductions and depreciation (when the value of the equipment falls over time).

-Property lending loans are provided for the purpose of buying property or land.
+Property lending loans are provided to buy property or land.

-These allows you to borrow up to your credit limit whenever you need to, however, these are normally for the use of periodic financing.
-Your credit limit will usually have been agreed when you opened your account.
+These allow you to borrow up to your credit limit whenever you need to, however, these are normally for the use of periodic financing.
+Your credit limit will usually have been agreed upon when you opened your account.

 This is for the use of leasing or purchasing commercial vehicles such as company cars.